List of journalists killed during the Russo-Ukrainian war: Andrea Rocchelli and Andrei Mironov

 Italian photojournalist Andrea Rocchelli and Russian journalist and activist Andrei Mironov, who was serving as Rocchelli's fixer and interpreter, were killed on 24 May 2014 near the city of Slovyansk.
 The two men, plus French reporter William Roguelon, and a local driver were fired at on the way to their car.
 Roguelon stated that they were then targeted with 40 to 60 mortars.

-Legal proceedings against Vitalii Markiv

 In July 2019, an Italian court convicted Vitalii Markiv, an Italian-Ukrainian dual citizen and an officer in the National Guard of Ukraine, of directing the strike that killed Rocchelli and Mironov.
 Markiv's conviction was overturned in November 2020, a decision made final by the Supreme Court of Cassation in December 2021.

 Igor Kornelyuk and Anton Voloshin

 Igor Kornelyuk and Anton Voloshin, correspondent and sound engineer respectively for Russian state-owned broadcasting company VGTRK, were struck by Ukrainian mortar shells on 17 June 2014 while filming a separatist roadblock in Metalist, Slovianoserbsk Raion.
 Voloshin died instantly, while Kornelyuk died later that day.

 Both men were posthumously awarded the Russian Order of Courage by Vladimir Putin.